 Step 6 - On the fourth day of the new semester all their instructors will be emailed their accommodations.
 The student will be copied on each of these emails.
 Accommodations will start when the instructor receives the email.
-If a student needs an accommodation before the fourth day of the new semester, the student can forward the email they received from Accessibility Resources prior to the start of the classes referring to Step 5 to their instructor(s).
+If accommodations are needed before the fourth day of the new semester, the student can forward the email they received from the Accessibility Resources Office prior to the start of the classes referring back to Step 5 to their instructor(s).